oils-for-unix/oils/doc/doc-toolchain.md

     hello world
     ```

-Or you can set `default_highlighter` for blocks indented by 4 sapces.
+Or you can set `default_highlighter` for blocks indented by 4 spaces.

 Again see [doc-plugins.md][] for examples.